 Review applications, select and promote awards and scholarship opportunities.
 Requires moderate participation throughout the entire year with a higher involvement from January through March.
 Almost all communication is done by email correspondence; the ability to check emails is a must.

 Develop, review and evaluate educational resources for members and other GI Professionals in the form of publications, products and programs.
-Requires participation throughout the year with attendance at one possible in-person (weekend) meeting in Chicago.
+Requires participation throughout the year.
 For more information, click here.

 Support SGNA's efforts to influence policy; engage regions and membership in grassroots efforts.
 Requires moderate participation throughout the year.
 Almost all communication is done by email correspondence, as well as participation in occasional conference calls throughout the year.
 For more information, click here.

 Review, revise and develop SGNA practice documents (position statements and standards and guidelines).
-Requires participation throughout the year in the form of research review and document revisions/reviews with required attendance at two in-person (weekend) meetings in Chicago.
+Requires participation throughout the year in the form of research review and document revisions/reviews.
 For more information, click here.

 Work with local regional societies to provide support and direction; includes quarterly check-in with assigned regions to address any regional issues/accomplishments.
-Plan, coordinate and attend the Leadership Conference in Chicago and also plan and coordinate a half-day Regional Leadership Session during the Annual Course; participation in 4-5 conference calls throughout the year.
+Plan, coordinate and attend the Leadership Conference in the fall and also plan and coordinate a half-day Regional Leadership Session in conjunction with the Annual Course; participation in 4-5 conference calls throughout the year.
 For more information, click here.